Revised closure for Eagle Creek Fire and Indian Creek Fire

 The Indian Creek Fire started on July 4 near 7 1/2 Mile Camp by Eagle Creek Trail #440, in the Mark O. Hatfield Wilderness on the Mt.
 Hood National Forest.
 Firefighters hiked into the area by way of Eagle Creek Trail, and found that the fire was burning west of Eagle Creek in deep duff on steep slopes covered by loose rock.
 It was determined to be unsafe for firefighters to work directly on the fire.

-Water drops from helicopters have been used since July 4 to cool the fire and reduce the rate of spread.
-The water drops, sometimes over 100,000 gallons in a day, have raised the humidity and fuel moisture in the fire area.
-An infrared detection flight early on August 16 showed two interior hot areas.
-The fire is still 83 acres in size.
+Water drops from helicopters and airplanes have been used since July 4 to cool the fire and reduce the rate of spread.
+The water drops, sometimes over 100,000 gallons in a day, raise the humidity and fuel moisture in the fire area.
+The fire held at 83 acres for much of August.

-Crews assigned to the fire have been observing the fire and conducting reconnaissance for areas where fireline can safely and effectively be constructed.
-They are also collecting weather observations to help predict the fire behavior and smoke movement.
-Along roads designated as potential control lines, the crews are cutting brush and other low vegetation.
+Crews assigned to the fire were observing the fire and conducting reconnaissance for areas where fireline could safely and effectively be constructed.
+They also collected weather observations to help predict the fire behavior and smoke movement.

 |Current as of|